Processing math: 100%

 A sparse matrix is a matrix in which most of the entries are zero.
 Such matrices are very commonly encountered in finite-difference equations.
 For example, when we discretized the 1D Schrödinger wave equation with Dirichlet boundary conditions, we saw that the Hamiltonian matrix had the tridiagonal form

-This page titled 8: Sparse Matrices is shared under a CC BY-SA 4.0 license and was authored, remixed, and/or curated by Y. D. Chong via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 8: Sparse Matrices is shared under a CC BY-SA 4.0 license and was authored, remixed, and/or curated by Y. D. Chong via source content that was edited to the style and standards of the LibreTexts platform.